Abaso007/ArchTitus/README.md

 ```

 ### System Description
-This is completely automated arch install of the KDE desktop environment on arch using all the packages I use on a daily basis.
+This is completely automated arch install of the Gnome desktop environment on arch using all the packages I use on a daily basis.
+Also includes KDE setup

 ## Troubleshooting